The Way Forward on Security

 Even a higher minimum wage will not be enough to allow many workers to support themselves and their families.
 To assure all full-time workers a decent income, it is necessary to improve—and reform—the nation’s existing system of earning supplements: the Earned Income Tax Credit (EITC) plus the Child Tax Credit (CTC).

-The U.S. should create a much larger EITC for “childless” adults, as well as a bigger EITC for workers with dependent children.
-The EITC should also be structured to reduce--and eventually eliminate--the current “penalties” for additional work (i.e., heavy loss of the supplement as earnings rise above $18,000 per year) and marriage (i.e., two low income workers may get more EITC by not marrying).
-It may ultimately make sense ultimately to consolidate the EITC and CTC, replacing them with a single, earnings supplement.
+The EITC and CTC should be combined into a single, simpler, better Earnings Supplement.
+It should provide a much larger refundable tax credit for “childless” adults, as well as bigger credits for workers with dependent children.
+The new Earnings Supplement should also be structured to reduce--and eventually eliminate--the current “penalties” for additional work (i.e., heavy loss of the supplement as earnings rise above $18,000 per year) and marriage (i.e., two low income workers may get more EITC by not marrying).

-The bottom line is that reform of U.S. earning supplement "parameters" should guarantee that full-time workers always bring home an earnings-based income--i.e., the sum of their paycheck plus the supplement--that lifts them well above the poverty line.
+The new Earnings Supplement formula should guarantee that full-time workers always bring home an earnings-based income--i.e., the sum of their paycheck plus the supplement--that lifts them well above the poverty line.
 A variety of options exist to accomplish this goal, including one that the Community Advocates Public Policy Institute designed.
 Read More ->

 (4) Affordable Childcare